-The history of skyscrapers dates back to the late 19th century, when the world’s first skyscraper was built.
+The history of skyscrapers dates back to the late 19th century when the world’s first skyscraper was built.
 The Home Insurance Building was constructed in Chicago, USA, in 1855.
-Standing at a height of just 55 metres, the building was ten storeys tall, but still it was the world’s tallest building then.
+Standing at a height of just 55 metres, the building was ten storeys tall, but still, it was the world’s tallest building then.

 After completion in 1931, the Empire State Building emerged as the world’s first tallest building.
-It fit the technical definition of a skyscraper of today’s world.
+It fit the technical definition of a skyscraper in today’s world.
 With 102 storeys, it enjoyed the status of being the highest skyscraper in the world for many years.